kmann3/EtherpunkpunkBlazorWasm/Readme.md

 --- | --- | ---
 EtherpunkBlazorWasm | License: MIT | This project Bcrypt | https://github.com/BcryptNet/bcrypt.net | License: MIT
-FontAwesome | https://fontawesome.com | License: CC BY 4.0 License  - [CC BY 4.0 License ](https://fontawesome.com/license/free) - specifically: Downloaded Font Awesome Free files already contain embedded comments with sufficient attribution, so you shouldn't need to do anything additional when using these files normally.

 ## To be implemented